Diversity, Equity, and Inclusion (DEI)

 Daryl Michael Scott, former president of the Association for the study of African American Life and History details the events that lead to the initiation of Black History Month (BHM) (2).
 “Negro History Week” was first celebrated in 1926.
 In February 1986, the year of the United States Bicentennial, President Gerald Ford made the observance of this week official.
 1986 marked, not only the initiation of Black History Month by the Congress of the United States but also the first celebration of Martin Luther King, Jr’s birthday as a national holiday.

-The theme of this year’s Black History Month is “Black Resistance.”
+The theme of 2023’s Black History Month is “Black Resistance.”
 Harper’s poem calls to mind the 2023 theme as well as numerous events which lead to the founding of the Black Lives Matters movement and heightened recognition of the Diversity, Equity, and Inclusion (DEI) concept.
 In 2020, several members of the AACHS Board of Managers brought forward a small group to study racist incidents at the school.
 This led to the AACHS DEI Committee and its support for Central’s director of DEI.
-A tour of the National Museum of African American History and Culture (NMAAHC) followed by a visit to Howard University on April 13, 2023, will give 100 CHS students the opportunity to experience this wonderful museum whose lead architectural designer was Philip Freelon, 231 and also to visit Howard U, one of the HBCU’s attended by many of our graduates.
+A tour of the National Museum of African American History and Culture (NMAAHC) followed by a visit to Howard University on April 13, 2023, gave 100 CHS students the opportunity to experience this wonderful museum whose lead architectural designer was Philip Freelon, 231 and also to visit Howard U, one of the HBCU’s attended by many of our graduates.